Back to top

 }

-Run your example.
+Start your application.
 Both fragments should be displayed both in landscape and portrait mode.
-If you press the button in the ListFragment the DetailFragment should get updated.
+You can use the emulator controls to change the orientation of the emulator.
+If you press the button in the ListFragment, the DetailFragment gets updated.

 <?xml version="1.0" encoding="utf-8"?>